 Ms Anna Burke

-Prior to entering Federal Parliament, Ms Burke worked at VicRoads and Victoria University in their Industrial Relations departments and then as a National Industrial Officer for the Finance Sector Union, representing workers in banking and insurance.
-Ms Burke is currently serving as a full time Member of the Administrative Appeals Tribunal, following her appointment this year by the Attorney General.
+Prior to entering Federal Parliament, Anna worked at VicRoads and Victoria University in their Industrial Relations departments and then as a National Industrial Officer for the Finance Sector Union, representing workers in banking and insurance.
+Anna is currently serving as a full time Member of the Administrative Appeals Tribunal, following her appointment this year by the Attorney General.

-After retiring from parliament, Ms Burke has been actively involved in leading a range of public purpose organisations.
-She is currently serving on the Boards of Allergy & Anaphylaxis Australia, RedR Australia, veski, Institute of Breathing and Sleep, Alkira foundation, and she is Chair of the Advisory Group for Transforming Humanities Focus Research Area at La Trobe University.
+After retiring from parliament Anna has been actively involved in leading a range of public purpose organisations.
+She is currently serving on the Boards of Allergy & Anaphylaxis Australia, RedR Australia, veski, Institute of Breathing and Sleep (IBAS), Alkira foundation, and she is Chair of the Advisory Group for Transforming Humanities Focus Research Area at Latrobe University.

-During her time as an elected representative Ms Burke saw herself as a parliamentarian and not a politician.
-As a Presiding Officer of the Parliament, Ms Burke had the opportunity to work with Parliaments in the South Pacific developing their capacity and strengthening their democratic processes.
+During her time as an elected representative Anna saw herself as a parliamentarian and not a politician.
+As a Presiding Officer of the Parliament Anna had the opportunity to work with Parliaments in the South Pacific developing their capacity and strengthening their democratic processes.
 She has been able to continue in this work by facilitating training with the Samoan Parliament and working with the International Parliamentary Union in Kenya undertaking gender sensitivity audits and exercises.
 She continues to work in the Western Pacific region and Africa mentoring and advising women with political aspirations about election to their Parliaments.

-Ms Burke was born in Melbourne and she and her four siblings were raised in Ashwood, part of the Chisholm electorate she represented.
+Anna was born in 1966 in Melbourne.
+She and her four siblings were raised in Ashwood, part of the Chisholm electorate Anna represented.
 All five Burke children graduated from Monash University.
-Ms Burke holds a Bachelor of Arts (Honours) degree from Monash University and a Master of Commerce (Honours) from The University of Melbourne.
+Anna holds a Bachelor of Arts (Honours) degree from Monash University and a Master of Commerce (Honours) from the University of Melbourne.